-Our certificate of incorporation and our bylaws, and Delaware law may have anti-takeover effects that could discourage, delay or prevent a change in control, which may cause our stock price to decline.
+Our second amended and restated certificate of incorporation ("Amended and Restated Certificate of Incorporation") and our second amended and restated bylaws (the "Amended and Restated Bylaws"), to be effective upon completion of this offering, and Delaware law may have anti-takeover effects that could discourage, delay or prevent a change in control, which may cause our stock price to decline.

-Our amended and restated certificate of incorporation and our amended and restated bylaws, to be effective upon completion of the offering, and Delaware law could make it more difficult for a third party to acquire us, even if closing such a transaction would be beneficial to our stockholders.
+Our Amended and Restated Certificate of Incorporation and our Amended and Restated Bylaws, to be effective upon completion of this offering, and Delaware law could make it more difficult for a third party to acquire us, even if closing such a transaction would be beneficial to our stockholders.
 Upon consummation of this offering, we will be authorized to issue up to 10 million shares of preferred stock.
 This preferred stock may be issued in one or more series, the terms of which may be determined at the time of issuance by our board of directors without further action by stockholders.
 The terms of any series of preferred stock may include voting rights (including the right to vote as a series on particular matters), preferences as to dividend, liquidation, conversion and redemption rights and sinking fund provisions.
-As of March 31, 2020, we have designated 4,200,000 shares of preferred stock as Series A Preferred Stock, of which 4,060,896 are issued and outstanding; 390,000 shares of preferred stock as Series B Preferred Stock, of which 345,132 are issued and outstanding; 205,000 shares of preferred stock as Series C Preferred Stock, of which 177,750 are issued and outstanding; and 2,000,000 shares of preferred stock as Series D Preferred Stock, of which 703,762 are issued and outstanding.
+As of September 15, 2020, we have designated 4,200,000 shares of preferred stock as Series A Preferred Stock, of which 1,520,937 are issued and outstanding; 390,000 shares of preferred stock as Series B Preferred Stock, of which 129,267 are issued and outstanding; 205,000 shares of preferred stock as Series C Preferred Stock, of which 66,575 are issued and outstanding; and 2,000,000 shares of preferred stock as Series D Preferred Stock, of which 263,586 are issued and outstanding.
 The issuance of any preferred stock could materially adversely affect the rights of the holders of our common stock, and therefore, reduce the value of our common stock.
 In particular, specific rights granted to future holders of preferred stock could be used to restrict our ability to merge with, or sell our assets to, a third party and thereby preserve control by the present management.

-Provisions of our amended and restated certificate of incorporation and our amended and restated bylaws and Delaware law also could have the effect of discouraging potential acquisition proposals or making a tender offer or delaying or preventing a change in control, including changes a stockholder might consider favorable.
+Provisions of our Amended and Restated Certificate of Incorporation and our Amended and Restated Bylaws and Delaware law also could have the effect of discouraging potential acquisition proposals or making a tender offer or delaying or preventing a change in control, including changes a stockholder might consider favorable.
 Such provisions may also prevent or frustrate attempts by our stockholders to replace or remove our management.
 In particular, the certificate of incorporation and bylaws and Delaware law, as applicable, among other things: